-When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).
+When an incident results in death, serious bodily harm, or great bodily harm, a uninvolved supervisor shall immediately contact the Office of Independent Investigations once the scene has been rendered safe and first aid has been provided to persons with injuries pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).

-300.8.1 DIVISION COMMANDER RESPONSIBILITY
+300.9.1 SHIFT SERGEANT RESPONSIBILITY

-The Division Commander shall review each application of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
-After reviewing and approving the report, the Division Commander will forward it to the Assistant Chief for final review.
-The Assistant Chief will then forward it to the Office of Professional Standards for final entry.
+The Patrol Sergeant shall review each force response by any personnel within his/her command to ensure compliance with this policy and to address any training issues.

-300.9 TRAINING
+300.10 TRAINING